Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Conclusions

-\subsection{Conclusions}
+The test conducted reveals a very useful property of a DTC L\'evy jump model of CSVJA type.
+As opposed to the standard jump models with independent activities, the underlying dynamics introduced are able to adequately match the convexity of a steep volatility skew without having to surrender the overall control on the surface of the correlation parameter $\rho$.
+Unlike the traditional jump models, changes in the short term part of the surface can be achieved not only by a change in the distribution of the jump part, but also by varying a correlation parameter, much like what happens in a purely diffusive model.
+The ability of the surface to promptly respond to variations of financially meaningful variables is a property greatly appreciated by the practitioners; in this respect the CSVJA model may improve the jump asset modeling literature.
+An empirical study on this model is matter of ongoing research.

+\section{Conclusions}

-In this paper we suggested a theoretical pricing framework which easily instantiates to popular settings, but whose full model and payoff generalities were not allowed by the previous theory.
-This was made possible by the introduction of the concept of decoupled time change, and by considering as default target contingent claims payoffs on an asset and its accrued volatility.
+In this paper we have suggested a theoretical pricing framework that can easily be made to represent popular settings, but whose full model and payoff generalities were not possible by using the previous theory.
+We achieved this by introducing the concept of decoupled time change and by considering payoffs on an asset and its accrued volatility as the default target claims to be priced.

-The DTC theory provides a common time-changed representation for many models from the standing literature, and helps to explain possible dependence relationships between the continuous and the jump market activities.
-We obtained martingale relations for stochastic exponentials based on DTC L\'{e}vy processes, basing on which we defined an asset price's dynamics.
+DTC processes provide a common time-changed representation for many models from the extant literature, and help to capture possible dependence relationships between the continuous and the jump market activities.
+We obtained martingale relations for stochastic exponentials of DTC L\'{e}vy processes, based on which we defined an asset price's dynamics.
 We then linked the joint characteristic function of the log-price dynamics and the quadratic variation to the joint Laplace transform of the time changes.
-As a by-product, we have extended the measure change technique of \cite{CarrWu} to the class of DTC L\'evy processes.
-In the DTC setup, we have rigorously posed and solved the valuation problem of a derivative paying off on an asset $S_t$ and its realized volatility, by means of an inverse-Fourier integral relation which extends previously known formulae.
+As a by-product, we extended the measure change technique of Carr and Wu (2004) to the class of DTC L\'evy processes.
+In the DTC setup, we rigorously posed and solved the valuation problem of a derivative paying off on an asset $S_t$ and its realized volatility, by means of an inverse-Fourier integral relation that extends previously known formulae.

 Several stochastic models and contingent claims have been analyzed.
 In all the accounted cases we outlined the underlying DTC structure and found the leverage-neutral characteristic function.
-In particular, the SVJ and SVJSJ models are seen to have their own time-changed L\'{e}vy structure.

-Finally, we have introduced a novel DTC L\'evy multifactor model which provides insight of how equity modeling could benefit from the idea of decoupled time changes.
+In particular, the SVJ and SVJSJ models were shown to have their own time-changed L\'{e}vy structure.
+Furthermore, we have introduced a novel DTC L\'evy theoretical model which illustrates how equity modeling could benefit from the idea of decoupled time changes.